Mental illness definition

 What are the causes of mental illness?

-Although the causes of most mental illness are not known, research shows that a combination of conditions such as biological, psychological and environmental factors can be the cause.
+Although the causes of most mental illnesses are not known, research shows that a combination of conditions such as biological, psychological, and environmental factors can be the cause.
 How does each one of these factors affect your mental health?
 Well, let’s take a look at them.

 - Genetics: Sometimes, mental illnesses run in the family.
 Scientists believe many mental illnesses are linked to abnormalities in many genes rather than just one or few genes that how these genes interact with the environment is unique for every person.
 That is why a person inherits a susceptibility to mental illness and doesn’t necessarily develop the illness.
 Mental illness itself occurs when other factors such as stress, trauma can trigger an illness in a person who has an inherited susceptibility to it.